 Paleokastro: A forgotten Frankish castle

-Don’t miss the opportunity to travel on foot to this "castle on a cliff," one of the many attractions you’ll encounter in Western Messinia.
-It’s located on the Gulf of Navarino, and the view is so impressive that the locals claim, albeit rather imaginatively, that on a clear night you can see as far as the lights of Malta.
+Don’t miss the opportunity to travel on foot to this cliff-side castle, one of the many attractions you’ll encounter in Western Messinia.
+It’s located on the Gulf of Navarino and the view is so impressive that the locals claim, albeit rather imaginatively, that on a clear night you can see as far as the lights of Malta.